jbmacdonald1012/CSE210_Team6/AirHockey/README.md

 # AIR HOCKEY
-Air Hockey is a game where to players hit a puck with paddles in an attempt to score goals.
+Air Hockey is a game where two players hit a puck with paddles in an attempt to score goals.
 A goal is scored when the puck enters the opponents goal wall.
 The first player to score 5 goals wins.

 ---